EsotericSoftware/yamlbeans/README.md

 ## Overview

-!YamlBeans makes it easy to serialize and deserialize Java object graphs to and from YAML, a human-friendly data format.
+YamlBeans makes it easy to serialize and deserialize Java object graphs to and from YAML, a human-friendly data format.
 Replace XML and properties files with YAML for more expressive power (lists, maps, anchors, etc) and easier hand-editing.

 Maven Central:
 http://repo1.maven.org/maven2/com/esotericsoftware/yamlbeans/yamlbeans/

 ## Basic deserialization

-The !YamlReader class is used to deserialize YAML to Java objects.
+The YamlReader class is used to deserialize YAML to Java objects.
 The following YAML defines a Map with four entries.
 The "phone numbers" entry is a List of two items, each of which is a Map.

 ```yaml
     name: Nathan Sweet